jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 <img src="../../wiki_images/controllers/wii-balance-board.png" width="250">

-Used for various fitness games on the Nintendo Wii.
+Used for various fitness games on the Nintendo Wii the most famous being `Wii Fit`.

 #### How to configure